-Union awards Federal Work-Study to some students with financial need.
-Federal Work-Study is a limited federal work program that allows students to earn money to defray educational expenses.
-At Union the Federal Work-Study Program reimburses employers for 60% of the students’ earnings up to the amount of the award (initial or adjusted).
+Federal Work Study (FWS) is a federally-funded program designed to help qualifying students fund their education.
+The Federal Work-Study Program reimburses employers for 60% of the students’ earnings up to the amount of the award (initial or adjusted).
 Any wages earned after that amount must be paid 100% by the employer.

 The program runs from July 1 through mid-May of the following academic year.
 Awards are made each academic year, and are not guaranteed year to year.
-You will be notified by the Financial Aid Office if you are awarded Federal Work-Study.
+You will be notified by the Office of Financial Aid if you are awarded Federal Work-Study.

 A Federal Work-Study award is not credited directly to your student account.
 You will receive a payroll check for the hours worked.

 There are federal and state tax forms that must be completed prior to the commencement of Work-Study employment.
-Forms are available in the Finance Office at the Seminary.
+Forms are available from the Business Office at the Seminary.